 However, all carriers have enormous resources at their disposal.
 Negotiating or fighting back against a decision made by any insurance company is often no match for an individual claimant-particularly one who is sick or ill because of a work related injury.

-Individuals who have filed a workers’ comp claim or been denied a claim should immediately consult with a workers’ compensation lawyer.
-An attorney who knows the law can provide invaluable advocacy to help make sure all rightful benefits are paid.
+Individuals who have filed a workers’ comp claim or been denied a claim should immediately consult with an Orange County workers’ compensation lawyer.
+An Orange County personal injury attorney who knows the law can provide invaluable advocacy to help make sure all rightful benefits are paid.